Stein-based Optimization of Sampling Distributions in Model Predictive Path Integral Control: Experiments

 \subsection{2D Walker Task}

-Lastly, we implement SOPPI and MPPI on the Walker2D gymnasium environment \cite{towers2024gymnasium}, which is commonly used in the reinforcement-learning community.
+Lastly, we implement the same algorithms on the Walker2D gymnasium environment \cite{towers2024gymnasium}, which is commonly used in the reinforcement-learning community.
 However, due to the unstable dynamics of the system's 6 joints, we implement a cost structure similar to \cite{alvarez2025real}, wherein we apply a reference input trajectory around some known gait.
-Since this system is well studied in the RL community, we trained a Proximal Policy Optimization (PPO) \cite{DBLP:journals/corr/SchulmanWDRK17} model to use as our reference gait, from the Stable Baselines3 package\cite{stable-baselines3}.
+Since this system is well studied in the RL community, we trained a Proximal Policy Optimization (PPO) \cite{DBLP:journals/corr/SchulmanWDRK17} model to generate reference gait, from the Stable Baselines3 package\cite{stable-baselines3}.
 Additionally, our cost structure was modified from \ref{eq:cost-run} to

 where $u_{ref}$ was computed by the PPO model, rolling out from the current state with its own generated actions.
+To prevent collapsing the distribution on the reference input, we ensure that $Q$ has a much higher magnitude than $R$ so that states weight the cost function more than the inputs.
 During sampling, we also modified the initial input for the last time step to be the output of the PPO model at the next to last time step's states.
 So the last line of Algorithm \ref{alg:mppi} becomes

-To simplify gradient calculations as well, we trained another recurrent neural network to approximate the dynamics of the system for a single step (the duration of gradients required), but used MuJoCo simulations for rollouts, as given the chaotic nature of the walker robot, the neural network and MuJoco results began to diverge beyond a few timesteps.
-This issue could be solved with longer training time and more data, allowing the walker to directly rely on a neural network, but was not required for SOPPI to function.
+For gradients, we trained another recurrent neural network to approximate the dynamics of the system for a single step (the duration of gradients required).
+However, we used MuJoCo simulations for rollouts, as given the chaotic nature of the walker robot, we found MuJoco to be more accurate over a long-horizon.
+This issue could be reduced with more training and data, but was not required for SOPPI to function.
+Regardless, there will always be some degree of error in a learned dynamics system, and gradients usually explode or vanish over a long enough horizon \cite{xu2022accelerated}, so these issues will exist in some capacity.
+Managing these simulated gradients is an active field of research, particularly with differentiable simulation \cite{newbury2024review}.
+SOPPI is one such approach to apply control in spite of these issues, as evidenced by its performance.